HAPIprotocol/hapi-near-connector/README.md

         let mut aml = AML::new(aml_account_id, MAX_RISK_LEVEL / 2);

-        // if you doesn't plan to add categories often you can do it right away aml.update_category(Category::Exchange, 4);
+        // if you don't plan to modify categories often you can do it right away aml.update_category(Category::Exchange, 4);

         Self {